-Yesterday, we shared Josh Kaufman’s thoughts on the 3 barriers to learning something new – barriers that also apply to a life in the grey.
-Today, he explains how to get in the right mindset to learn (and have a fulfilling career).
+We’re sharing excerpts from a post on Ramit Sethi’s blog by Josh Kaufman (read the whole thing here).
+Yesterday, we shared Josh’s thoughts on the 3 barriers to learning something new.
+Today, he explains how to get in the right mindset to learn (and live grey).

 Say you don’t know how to paint, but want to learn.
 Here’s the absolute worst way to go about it: compare your current level of ability (nouveau third grader) with Picasso, Michelangelo, or any random artist that posts on deviantART.
 Anything that you produce will look like garbage in comparison, so why bother?